LuisMayo/objection_engine/docs/v4/CreatingCustomCharacter.md

 The folder will also need a `config.toml` file.
 Copy the file named `config_template.toml` from the `characters` folder into your new folder, and rename it to `config.toml`.
-For now, we'll leave it be at that.
+For now, we'll leave it be.

 ## Getting the sprites
 This is probably the hardest part.
 Sprites will need to be **animated GIFs**